spilman6/courses/pages/javascript/getting-started.md

   console.log(x) // 5
   ```

+## Ternary Operator

-- **Ternary Operator**: The ternary operator is used to assign a value to a variable based on a condition.
+The ternary operator is used to assign a value to a variable based on a condition.
 It is similar to an if statement.
 Here is an example:

   ```javascript
   let x = 5